Creating a Classroom Backchannel for Student Questions Using Top Hat

 Starting the Backchannel

-- Direct students to either use their laptops or mobile phones to interact with the classroom backchannel.
+- Direct students to use their laptops or mobile phones to interact with the classroom backchannel.
 Have your students select Top Hat from the navigation bar in your Canvas course.
 They will be brought to your Top Hat course space.

 - Assign a student to be the backchannel monitor.
-Check with the monitor from time to time, or direct them to make you aware of questions as they come in.
+Check with the monitor occasionally or direct them to make you aware of questions as they come in.

 - Select the Classroom Backchannel question(s) by clicking on the square to the left of the questions.